apostrophecms/asset-es5/README.md

 ## Usage

-Enable the module in the `app.js` file:
+Enable this module in the `app.js` file:

 ```javascript
 require('apostrophe')({